 - Makes the amount they claim to make

 - That they are employed for the foreseeable future.

 You can send a written notice to the tenant's place of employment requesting this information.

 6. Credit Checks Will Be Run on All Applicants

-A credit check can help you determine if there is sufficient debt that could affect a tenant’s ability to pay their rent on time or if they have a generally poor credit history.
+A credit check can help you determine if there is a large amount of debt that could affect a tenant’s ability to pay their rent on time or if they have a generally poor credit history.
 The tenant must provide written consent in order for you to run the credit check.

 7. No History of Evictions

 A credit check can inform you if the tenant has been involved in any legal issues, such as an eviction.
-You want tenants who are going to pay their rent and stay for their entire lease term.
+You want tenants who are going to pay their rent, follow their lease and stay for their entire lease term.